The necessity of IoT Security illustrated by a smart home control on a tablet

 • payment

-From August 1, 2024, manufacturers must test their products for the new cybersecurity requirements and declare compliance with Delegated Regulation EU 2022/30.
-This affects both devices that are newly approved and devices that enter the EU market after August 1, 2024.
+Originally, the new requirements for sections d) to f) of Article 3.3 were to come into force as early as August 1,2024 and thus become mandatory for affected manufacturers in a timely manner.
+However, the European Commission has now issued an extension of the transition period, so that the new cybersecurity requirements will come into force on August 1, 2025.
+Manufacturers must test their products against the new cybersecurity requirements and declare compliance with Delegated Regulation EU 2022/30.
+This affects both devices that are newly approved and devices that enter the EU market after August 1, 2025.

-Do you have any questions about cybersecurity tests according to the Radio Equipment Directive (RED)?
+Do you have any questions about IoT cybersecurity tests according to the Radio Equipment Directive (RED)?

 Contact us, we look forward to your inquiry: